Wenzhou Sports Centre: Gymnasium

 Wenzhou Gymnasium has a floor area of 20206 m2 and a height of 27.2 meters, divided into two floors.
 The upper floor is the competition hall, which has 4767 fixed seats, 448 activity seats, and elevators and seats for the disabled.
 It is equipped for electronic competition and can be used for artistic performances and gatherings.
 The training hall is open to the public as a Mao gymnasium.
 The ground floor offers nearly 10,000 square meters of shopping.

 Directly in front of the stadium is a wide square with a 1350 m2 music fountain holding 1003 sprinklers and 333 lights.
 The fountain is accompanied by a melody that changes with the water effects and colours.

 Natatorium

 The Wenzhou Natatorium was designated by the Chinese Swimming Association as the national advanced swimming hall.
 It was completed on October 8, 1998, with an investment of about 80 million yuan.
 It occupies 19037.37 m2.
 It includes a standard swimming pool of 25m×50m, a diving pool of 25m×21m, a training pool of 12.5m×25m, and a warm-up pool of 7m×12.5m.

 Concert

-Wenzhou Stadium hosted its first concert in 2013, which was a multi-star concert funded by China's famous Shanghai Zhongliang Real Estate Group Co Ltd. It was a star-shimmering concert, as it brought together many of today's Chinese music's top stars.
+Wenzhou Stadium hosted its first concert in 2013, which was a concert funded by China's famous Shanghai Zhongliang Real Estate Group Co.
+It brought together many of today's Chinese music's top stars.